 A pooled ownership can make a lot of sense because you don’t have to own a parking space, you’re not using a vehicle all the time, but you have one available to you whenever you need it.
 I think it’s a really cool idea that could gain traction.
 You would need to have some commonality around it and there would have to be some usage guidelines set in place.
 I know we could provide the product, and we could likely provide a financing solution assuming there is someone that is still responsible overall.
 But if these issues can be worked out, it certainly provides an interesting and appealing option for some in the future.

 The automotive sector is embarking upon some of its most significant changes that it has ever faced.
 These changes are driven by advances in technology, a need for more sustainable forms of transportation and are influenced by the demographic and economic might of millennials.
+The financing and leasing landscape is changing also, products like auto refinancing and auto repair loans are emerging.
 What this all means is that there will likely be more changes to the way vehicles are made, how they are powered and even how we will own them in the next 5 to 10 years then we will have seen in the past 50 years.

 The Care by Volvo subscription program is innovative and may well be the first of many similar programs to follow from other automakers in the next few years.
 For many of us, it may mean that the current lease your signed to may just be the last one you ever have.